Quantum teleportation between simulated binary black holes: Results

 To employ the chiral spin-chain simulator, Alice introduces her state $\ket{\psi}$ inside the black hole, where it evolves under the Hamiltonian $H$ given in \eqref{ham} for time $t$, producing the scrambling unitary $U = e^{-iHt}$.
 The nested structure of the $\ket{epr}$ states allows Bob to apply the counter evolution $MU^*M = e^{iHt}$ outside the black hole. $M$ is a unitary operator which spatially inverts the order of the spins, leaving the $\ket{EPR}$ state invariant, as well as the Hamiltonian since $MH^*M=H$.
 As a result, the total evolution for the system is given by $e^{-iHt} \otimes e^{iHt} \otimes I_N$, where $I_N$ is the identify acting on the $N$th spin.

 In the chiral model, this evolution is realised by introducing a coupling configuration $H \oplus (-H)$ that corresponds to a binary black hole system.
-We emphasise that neither $H$ acts upon the final spin of the chain, as shown in Fig.~\ref{fig:sketch}.
-A step function profile for $u(x)$, where $u$ changes sign at the centre of the chain, and a $\tanh$ profile for $v(x)$, as previously studied in Ref.~\cite{horner2023}, are given by
+We emphasise that neither $H$ acts upon the final spin of the chain, as shown in Fig.~\ref{fig:sketch}(a).
+A step function profile for $u(x)$, where $u$ changes sign at the centre of the chain, and a $\tanh$ profile for $v(x)$, are given by

 where $x_0 = aN/2$ is the central site of the spin chain and $a$ is the lattice spacing.
 The gradient of $v(x)$, and hence the Hawking temperature, is controlled by tuning $\alpha$ and $\beta$.
 This configuration creates Hamiltonian $H$ in one half of the system and $-H$ in the other.
-From the metric in \eqref{eqn:metric} we see that the black hole horizons appear at $|v|/2 = |u|$, while the interiors reside at the chain's edges, with a small shared exterior region at the centre.
+From the metric in \eqref{eqn:metric} we see that the black hole horizons appear at position $x_h$ at which $|v(x_h)|/2 = |u(x_h)|$, while the interiors reside at the chain's edges, where $|v(x)|>2|u(x)|$, with a small shared exterior region at the centre, where $|v(x)|<2|u(x)|$.
 An additional XY-Hamiltonian at the exterior of the black holes leaves the total $\ket{EPR}$ state unchanged.
-Throughout this work we couple the two chains with a $u(N/2)=+1$ allowing nontrivial hopping between the two halves of the system, as shown in Fig.~\ref{fig:sketch} although the results are not sensitive to this choice.
+Throughout this work we couple the two chains with a $u(aN/2)=+1$ (with lattice spacing $a=1$).
+We also allow non-trivial hopping between the two halves of the system, as shown in Fig.~\ref{fig:sketch}(b), though the results are not sensitive to this choice.
 Information is encoded in the left black hole by Alice and then the system is evolved for time $t$ before $E$ many EPR measurements are applied and the fidelity of the teleportation, $F$, is monitored.
+This time, $t$, also allows for the chain to sufficiently radiate out of the first black hole such that Bob can perform the measurements on Alice's original qubits.
+This process is illustrated through the Page curve discussed later in Section.~\ref{sec:pagetime}.